 You may need to go in and assist your “new learner” in the crib multiple times during those few weeks, and that’s okay.

 In a week or two, your little one will have mastered the new skill and will get back to the great sleeping.
-The things will eventually go back to normal if the regular sleep routine is maintained.
+Things will eventually go back to normal if the regular sleep routine is maintained.

 To say it in other words, means don’t change anything else!